Launching My Pacific Odyssey in Orongo

 Living on the edge

-Even this, they perhaps believed could be sustainable.
+Even this, they probably believed was sustainable.
 After all, ask any forestry manager or fisheries expert.
-Are they not always asked how much the resource can be extracted, how close you could get to the limit, without killing the golden goose?
-Hey, expert person, how much can we push our luck - can you use your knowledge to tell us how far we can go?
-No, no, I don't want to hear the caveats.
+Are they not always asked by non-scientists how much the resource can be extracted, how close can we get to the limit, without killing the golden goose?
+Hey, how much can we push our luck – can you use your knowledge to tell us how far we can go?
+No, no, I don’t want to hear the caveats.
 Is it ok or not ok?
-You're the expert!
+Aren’t you the expert?
+Don’t you know?

-I stood on the peak of this island in the Pacific, the region called the 'frontlines of climate change'.
-It's difficult to ignore the parallels: we're doing it again.
+I stood on the peak of this island in the Pacific, the region called the ‘frontlines of climate change’.
+It’s difficult to ignore the parallels: we’re doing it again, and we have a Biodiversity Crisis today as a result.

 But there are no other islands to flee to, if we lost our island Earth.